Muukid/muGraphics/README.md

 OpenGL mode in mug doesn't perform much error checking.
 This means that if something goes fatally wrong, there is a fair chance that mug won't catch onto it, which will lead to a crash.
 Usually, this is fine, since the crash was incorrect behavior on the user's end, but it becomes an issue when less predictable errors are thrown, such as memory limits.

+## Matrix object type modifier

+It is likely that [object type modifiers](#object-type-modifiers) would work better as matrices.
+This has yet to be implemented.

 # Other library dependencies